The case for emerging-market debt

 The credit profile in emerging markets has steadily improved

-The downward trend in EMD spreads and the improving credit profile in emerging economies is the result of two large-scale trends: First, the beneficial impact the strong commodity cycle has had on emerging economies, and second, the implementation of key government policy agendas by a number of major emerging countries.
-These government measures eventually created the relatively stable economic trajectories that are typical of many emerging markets today.
+The downward trend in EMD spreads and the improving credit profile in emerging economies are the result of two large-scale trends: first, the beneficial impact the strong commodity cycle has had on emerging economies, and second, the implementation of key government policy agendas by a number of major emerging countries.
+These government measures eventually created the relatively stable economic trajectories that are typical of many EMs today.

-- EMD has become a larger and more diversified investment set that is increasingly being viewed as such.
+1 EMD has become a larger and more diversified investment set that's increasingly being viewed as such.
 This reduces the likelihood of large risk-off trades as investors pull money out of the asset class en masse.

-- The asset class’s primary investor base has migrated away from hedge funds and proprietary trading desks to longer-term investors.
-This latter group includes traditional asset managers, global pension funds, insurance companies and, over the last decade, sovereign wealth funds and other institutional investors.
+2 The asset class’s primary investor base has migrated away from hedge funds and proprietary trading desks to longer-term investors.
+This latter group includes traditional asset managers, global pension funds, insurance companies, and, over the last decade, sovereign wealth funds and other institutional investors.

-- Supply-and-demand dynamics have also improved.
-Policy reforms in areas such as securities regulation and investors’ rights have supported growth in investor appetite for both local and hard-currency denominated bonds.
+3 Supply-and-demand dynamics have also improved.
+Policy reforms in areas such as securities regulation and investors’ rights have supported growth in investor appetite for both local and hard currency-denominated bonds.

 In our view, the improvement in the credit profiles of emerging economies reflects a long-term structural story anchored in the relatively stronger growth dynamics of these economies.
 More recent downturns during the past few years reflect not a change to the overarching trends we’ve been describing, but the challenges faced by specific economies, some of which led to credit downgrades, notably in Brazil, Russia, and Turkey.